eclipse-vertx/vert.x/core_manual_groovy.md

 If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.

+### Publishing messages

+Publishing a message is also trivially easy.
+Just publish it specifying the address, for example:

+    eb.publish("test.address", "hello world")

+That message will then be delivered to any handlers registered against the address "test.address".

 ### Sending messages

-Sending a message is also trivially easy.
-Just send it specifying the address you want to send it to, for example:
+Sending a message will result in at most one handler registered at the address receiving the message.
+This is the point to point messaging pattern.

     eb.send("test.address", "hello world")

-That message will then be delivered to any handlers registered against the address "test.address".
-If you are running vert.x in cluster mode then it will also be delivered to any handlers on that address irrespective of what vert.x instance they are in.
+### Replying to messages

+Sometimes after you send a message you want to receive a reply from the recipient.
+This is known as the *request-response pattern*.

+To do this you send a message, and specify a reply handler as the third argument.
+When the receiver receives the message they can reply to it by calling the `reply` method on the message.
+When this method is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
+An example will make this clear:

+The receiver:

+    def myHandler = { message ->
+        println "I received a message ${message.body}"

+        message.reply "This is a reply"  // Reply to it }

+    eb.registerHandler("test.address", myHandler)

+The sender:

+    eb.send("test.address", "This is a message") { message ->
+        println "I received a reply ${message.body}"
+    }

+It is legal also to send an empty reply or a null reply.

+The replies themselves can also be replied to so you can create a dialog between two different verticles consisting of multiple rounds.

+### Message types

 The message you send can be any of the following types (or their matching boxed type):